NilsRo/ImpulseSmartMeter/README.md

 ## Featurelist
 * MQTT integration
-* value calculation and storage
+* value calculation from impulses
-* Realtime clock for logging
+* Realtime clock for logging and end of month history
 * Guided setup to avoid storing WiFi password, etc. in the code
-* NVRAM backup of the actual value
+* NVRAM backup
 * watchdog to monitor if the device was offline longer than 10 minutes
 * build in LED shows reed sensor status

 ## [Hardware](docs/schema.pdf)
-* MH-ET Live D1 mini ESP32 (most other ESP32 dev boards are supported as the GPIOs can be set in the software.
+* MH-ET Live D1 mini ESP32 (Most other ESP32 dev boards are supported as the GPIOs can be set in the software.
 4Mbit NVRAM at least is neccessary.)
 * STL for [case (thingiverse)](https://www.thingiverse.com/thing:4871082)
 * Reedsensor has to be connected to ground and GPIO 27 (can be changed in the constants, every digital GPIO can be used)
 * [sensor case for Pietro Florentini/Samgas meters](docs/Gaszaehler_Halter.stl)